markand/molko/INSTALL.md

 do this without root access by using a temporary directory and set the `MLK_ROOT` environment variable.

+The directory `out` is recommended, see below.

-	$ make DESTDIR=datadir install
+	$ make DESTDIR=out install-data
-	$ MLK_ROOT=datadir ./mlk-adventure/mlk-adventure
+	$ MLK_ROOT=out ./mlk-adventure/mlk-adventure
-	(or to run examples)
+	(or to run examples:)
-	$ MLK_ROOT=datadir ./examples/

-Note: you need rsync installed, in contrast to `install` with a `DESTDIR`
-      macro it only copies runtime data and avoid re-copying what didn't change for a faster experience.

-	$ make all examples
-	$ ./fakeroot/bin/mlk-adventure
-	(or)
-	$ ./fakeroot/bin/example-action
+	$ MLK_ROOT=out ./examples/example-action/main

+There is a special target `run` that automatically create the diretory `out` with all data and binaries installed and runs `mlk-adventure`.

 Platform: Windows
 -----------------